ys7yoo/PiTutorial/README.md

 ## Sensing

-Next step is to read the status of a switch.
+Next step is to sense the input from the environment.
+Let's start from a simplest possible case: read a digital input (0 or 1).

+Let's read the state of the pushbutton using the pulldown resister.

 ```python
 # import required libraries